 Gather and report information that may impact Australia's interests and offer support and advice to ministers to formulate foreign policy based on the insights

-Meet foreign leaders on a periodic basis and report back on significant situations.
+Meet foreign leaders periodically and report back on significant situations.

-Negotiate global agreements and pacts before their official authorizations by politicians
+Negotiate global agreements and pacts before their official authorisation by politicians

 Oversee monetary and political developments in other nations of the world